 If you must give them a treat, try freezing a tablespoon of coconut oil or salted butter in a hollow bone or Kong.
 Just make sure you give this to your dog outside or on a hard surface.

 Are there any supplements I should give to my dog?

 At KetoPet, we used our own a vitamin/mineral/enzyme mix that is not commercially available.
 When transitioning onto the ketogenic diet, we suggest adding in a mineral supplement that includes potassium and magnesium.
 You may also want to add in digestive enzymes to help your dog acclimate to a higher fat diet.
 We also suggest purchasing chia seeds that you can use if your dog experiences loose stool.
 We typically give our dogs 1 tbsp per day for every 40 lbs.
 All of these items can be found on Amazon.com.
 Please also very lightly salt your dog’s meals.
 Sodium and mineral requirements increase on a ketogenic diet because as glucose/insulin drops the kidneys excrete excess water.
 Water loss can result in an electrolyte imbalance if minerals and/or salt are not used.

 Are there any other supplements that are safe for my dog on a ketogenic diet?

 Be careful when selecting additional supplements to give your dog while they are on a ketogenic diet.
-Some supplements may prevent them from getting into ketosis as they can cause a spike in blood glucose.
+Some supplements may prevent them from getting into ketosis as they can cause a spike in blood glucose (due to hidden carbohydrates).
 Before purchasing additional supplements, do your research and/or ask your vet for advice.